 A provider recommendation has the single biggest impact on HPV vaccination.1 Use these steps to make an effective recommendation.

-“Now that Sophia is 12, she is due for three vaccines.
+“Now that Jasmine is 11, she is due for three vaccines.
 Today, she’ll get vaccines against meningitis, HPV cancers, and whooping cough.”

 - Shah et al., 2019, Pediatrics